 Also keep in mind that even if a brand offers a sleep trial with free returns, it may not be very environmentally friendly.
 Look into what happens to the returned mattresses before you make a purchase and avoid brands that send unwanted mattresses straight to the landfill if you can.

-Generally, yes.
-Organic mattresses are made with natural materials like cotton, natural latex, and wool.
+In terms of health, organic mattresses are the best option for the environment because they’re made with natural materials like cotton, natural latex, and wool.
 All of these break down more easily than memory foam or synthetic latex.

 Do organic mattresses have a smell?